-FIPR Institute’s varied research reflects the many integrated academic subject areas that naturally illustrate benchmarks children must master according to the Florida Next-Generation Sunshine State and Common Core Standards.
+FIPR Institute’s varied research reflects the many integrated academic subject areas that naturally illustrate benchmarks children must master according to Florida’s current education standards.
 A dragline, for example, illustrates concepts of force and motion, while listening and speaking skills can be polished in a debate about future land uses for permitting and mining.
 Even in the earliest grades, concepts such as plants and animals needing food and certain habitat characteristics to thrive can provide an opportunity to tie the classroom to the local topic of phosphate.

 STEM, STEAM, STREAM…and everything in between!

-The FIPR Institute’s Education Program is known for using the Institute’s scientific expertise, research and phosphate information to reinforce Florida’s K-12 Next-Generation Sunshine State and Common Core Standards in math, science, language arts and social studies.
+The FIPR Institute’s Educational Outreach Program is known for using the Institute’s scientific expertise, research and phosphate information to reinforce Florida’s K-12 education standards in math, science, language arts and social studies.
 Since 2011, the Education Program has been a local leader in advocating, developing, and delivering training on science, technology, engineering and math (STEM) lessons and activities.
 Further subject integration has resulted in the development of STEAM (to include the arts) and STREAM (to include reading) lessons that keep the FIPR Institute’s Education Program on the cutting edge of instructional methods.

 Educator Professional Development:

-Workshops, trainings, and consultations are all ways in which the Education Program can help teachers gain professional development.
+Workshops, trainings, and consultations are all ways in which the Educational Outreach Program can help teachers gain professional development.
 Please check the “News and Events” listing for a current list of upcoming professional development opportunities with the FIPR Institute.

 In-classroom Educational Outreach:

-The Education Program of the FIPR Institute offers other educational and training resources, such as in-school workshops, activities and traveling libraries, for K-12 students and their teachers.
+The Educational Outreach Program of the FIPR Institute offers other educational and training resources, such as in-school workshops, activities and traveling libraries, for K-12 students and their teachers.

 The FIPR Institute also publishes teaching units that were created with mini-grants and have been successfully pilot tested.